armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 kubectl get svc -n ingress-nginx
 ```

-We'll get a DNS name or IP address in the `EXTERNAL-IP` field.
+The command returns a DNS name or IP address in the `EXTERNAL-IP` field.

-If we stood up a new NGINX ingress controller, we can likely just use this value (IP address or DNS name) for our ingress.
+If you stood up a new NGINX ingress controller, you can likely use this value (IP address or DNS name) for your ingress.

-For example, if I get `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com`, then I can do the following:
-* Use `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com` for my SPINNAKER_ENDPOINT in the below steps
+For example, if the command returns `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com`, then you can use `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com` for the `SPINNAKER_ENDPOINT` in the following steps.
+If the command returns `55.55.55.55`, then use `55.55.55.55` for the `SPINNAKER_ENDPOINT`.

-For example, if I get `55.55.55.55`, then I can do the following:
-* Use `55.55.55.55` for my SPINNAKER_ENDPOINT in the below steps

-If we are using an existing NGINX ingress controller, or other services are likely to be using the same NGINX ingress controller, we should create a DNS entry that points at our NGINX ingress controller endpoint. (either a `CNAME Record` that points at the DNS name, or an `A Record` that points at the IP address).
+If you use an existing NGINX ingress controller or other services are likely to be using the same NGINX ingress controller, create a DNS entry that points at the NGINX ingress controller endpoint you are using for Spinnaker.
+You can create either a `CNAME Record` that points at the DNS name or an `A Record` that points at the IP address.

-For example, if I get `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com`, then I can do the following:
+For the example `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com` DNS name, do the following:
 * Create a CNAME pointing `spinnaker.domain.com` at `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com`
+* Put `spinnaker.domain.com` in the `host` field in the below manifest and uncomment it
+* Use `spinnaker.domain.com` for the `SPINNAKER_ENDPOINT` in the below steps
+* (Alternately, for testing, create an `/etc/hosts` entry pointing `spinnaker.domain.com` at the IP address that `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com` resolves to)

+For the `55.55.55.55` IP address example, do the following:
+* Create an `A Record` pointing to `spinnaker.domain.com` at `55.55.55.55`
-* Put `spinnaker.domain.com` in the `host` field in the below manifest (and uncomment it)
+* Put `spinnaker.domain.com` in the `host` field in the below manifest and uncomment it
 * Use `spinnaker.domain.com` for my SPINNAKER_ENDPOINT in the below steps
-* (Alternately, for testing, create an `/etc/hosts` entry pointing spinnaker.domain.com at the IP address that `abcd1234abcd1234abcd1234abcd1234-123456789.us-west-2.elb.amazonaws.com` resolves to)

-If I get `55.55.55.55`, then I can do the following:
-* Create an A Record pointing `spinnaker.domain.com` at `55.55.55.55`
-* Put `spinnaker.domain.com` in the `host` field in the below manifest (and uncomment it)
-* Use `spinnaker.domain.com` for my SPINNAKER_ENDPOINT in the below steps
 * (Alternately, for testing, create an `/etc/hosts` entry pointing `spinnaker.domain.com` at `55.55.55.55`)

-Create a Kubernetes Ingress manifest to expose spin-deck and spin-gate (change our hosts and namespace accordingly):
+Create a Kubernetes Ingress manifest to expose `spin-deck` and `spin-gate`.

-Call this file `spin-ingress.yml`
+Create a file called `spin-ingress.yml` with the following content.

+(Make sure the hosts and namespace match your actual host and namespace.)

 ```bash
 ---